cloudmesh-community/book/chapters/linux/ssh2.md

 ### Chocolatey

-Another approach is to use it in Powershell with the help of chopolatey.
+Another approach is to use it in Powershell with the help of chocolatey.
-Other options may be better suited for you and we leave it up to you to make this decission.
+Other options may be better suited for you and we leave it up to you to make this decision.

 Chocolatey is a software management tool that mimics the install experience that you have on Linux and OSX.
 It has a repository with many